coding-enthusiastic/responsive-web-design/NOTES.md

 + `transform: skew(x axis, y axis)` is an transform function, which can skew element (like making a font italic) by angles.

-+ `cursor` property specifies the mouse cursor behaviour. "not allowed" is one of the attributes, which shows 'X' arrow.
++ `cursor` property specifies the mouse cursor behavior. "not allowed" is one of the attributes, which shows 'X' arrow.

 + `font` property is a short hand of multiple font related properties.